hiddenSymmetries/simsopt/docs/source/mpi.rst

-MPI Partitions and worker groups
+MPI partitions and worker groups
 --------------------------------

 To use MPI parallelization with simsopt, you must install the